May Futrelle: Voyage on Titanic

 Early in 1912, Jacques and May sailed to Europe to promote his stories and to do research for further ones.
 Their children remained behind with Jacques' parents.
 They were successful in securing contracts for $30,000 – including $17,000 in cash advances – from European publishers.

 For the return leg of their journey, the White Star Line presented them with a free suite aboard RMS Titanic, which was making its much-heralded maiden voyage from Southampton to New York.
 This was tragically cut short when the ship struck an iceberg and sank on April 15, 1912.
-In her detailed account of the disaster, published in the April 21 and 22 issues of The Boston Post, Futrelle wrote of how Jacques insisted that she get into a lifeboat while he remained onboard, urging her to think of their children.
+In her detailed account of the disaster, published in the April 21 and 22 issues of The Boston Post, Futrelle wrote of how Jacques insisted that she get into a lifeboat while he remained on board, urging her to think of their children.

 The last I saw of my husband he was standing beside Colonel Astor.
 He had a cigarette in his mouth.
 As I watched him, he lighted a match and held it in his cupped hands before his face.
 By its light I could see his eyes roam anxiously out over the water.
 Then he dropped his head toward his hands and lighted his cigarette.
 I saw Colonel Astor turn toward Jacques and a second later Jacques handed the colonel his cigarette box.
 The colonel screened Jacques' hands with his own, and their faces stood out together as the match flared at the cigarette tip.
 I know those hands never trembled.

 This was not an act of bravado.
 Both men must have realized that they must die.

 May Futrelle was among the passengers rescued by RMS Carpathia.
 Though Jacques' name was included on one list of survivors published in the following days, this proved to be an error, and his body was never found.

 In January 1913, she filed a petition for $300,000 in compensation from the White Star Line for her husband's death, as well as $4,791 for the loss of his personal property and $4,378 for hers, including two unpublished books.
 In 1915, she and four other litigants were permitted by a judge to withdraw their claims in American courts and bring them in English courts instead.
 However, this was too late to meet the one-year limit imposed on wrongful death claims.
 All survivors' suits were eventually settled, with the company paying out a total of $664,000, a small fraction of the amounts originally sought.